zzzprojects/learn-orm/tutorials/fsharp/lazy-expressions.md

 ```

  - The `expression` is a code that is evaluated only when a result is required, and `identifier` is a value that stores the result.
- - The value is of type `Lazy<'T>`, where the actual type that is used for `'T` is determined from the result of the expression.
+ - The value is of type `Lazy<'T>`, where the actual type used for `'T` is determined from the result of the expression.

 ## How to Execute the Expression